Corn Fritters with Cheddar & Scallions

 2 eggs, lightly beaten

-2 scallions, thinly sliced (both whites and greens)
+2 scallions, thinly sliced (both whites and greens; chives can be used instead)

 1/4 C parsley